fvckgrimm/lightwalletd-j/README.md

 ## Zcashd

-You must start a local instance of `zcashd`, and its `.zcash/zcash.conf` file must include the following entries (set the user and password strings accordingly):
+You must start a local instance of `junocashd`, and its `.junocash/junocash.conf` file must include the following entries (set the user and password strings accordingly):
 ```
 txindex=1